csawyerYumaed/pyOwnCloud/README.md

     	    user: The username on the ownCloud server
     	    url: the url of the ownCloud Server
     	    pass: the password on the ownCloud server
-    	    sslFingerprint: a valid SSL fingerprint for the server.
+    	    sslfingerprint: a valid SSL fingerprint for the server.
     	    src: local directory to sync against.
     	    dst: folder on the server to sync against. complete example: